Gufna

-In Mandaeism, a gufna (Note: /f/ is an allophone of /p/ in Mandaic.) or gupna (ࡂࡅࡐࡍࡀ) is an uthra that is described as a personified grapevine in the World of Light.
+In Mandaeism, a gufna (Note: /f/ is an allophone of /p/ in Mandaic.) or gupna (ࡂࡅࡐࡍࡀ, /mid/) is an uthra that is described as a personified grapevine in the World of Light.

 List of gufnas

 In various Mandaean texts, several heavenly beings are described as personified grapevines (gupna) in the World of Light.
 For example, Right Ginza 15.8 lists the following gupnas in order: